 I am not a music producer and I don’t live in China so I can really comment on whether Kpop it that successful in China or not.
 However, I do understand why Chinese would want to stop Kpop from spreading especially since he says that’s its well-made and better quality wise.

-If Kpop was given the chance I think it might destroy C-pop culture there since its so powerful across the rest of the world.
+If Kpop was given the chance I think it might overtake C-pop culture there since its so powerful across the rest of the world.

-SM Entertainment is always trying to penetrate and is doing not so bad.
-I also don’t believe that the 2 billion people know what the hell is Kpop that’s impossible, but that also doesn’t mean its not popular in some areas or among teens.
+SM Entertainment is always trying to penetrate and is doing ok.
+I also don’t believe that the 2 billion people know what is Kpop, that’s impossible, but that also doesn’t mean its not popular in some areas or among teens.

 Its also true that people get tired of everything easily and they are always looking for the next big thing, but I don’t know about Kpop self-destruct since Kpop songs are always improving and many major Kpop artists always challenge themselves, not to mention the soloists who also bring in a new color.